ProHealth Care offers an even safer experience for patients

 Everyone who arrives at a ProHealth location is greeted at the door by a patient safety ambassador.
-Patients and visitors are asked to wear a mask.
+Patients at all of our locations are asked to wear a mask.
 If someone is not wearing a mask, one is provided.
 The ambassador checks each individual’s temperature and asks several questions related to COVID-19 symptoms and potential exposure.
 Every employee is also screened before each shift.

 Enhanced safety initiatives also include:

 - Social distancing in waiting rooms.
 Patients may prefer to wait in their vehicles after checking in for a clinic visit or may be asked to do so.